 \section{Construction and Results of Non-Rotating Systems}

-In this section we revisit and adapt the results theorems for non-rotating stars given by Auchmuty and Beals \cite{AB71} and Lieb and Yau \cite{LY87}, based on McCann's or Author's construction and assumptions \cite{McC06} \cite{Che26G1}.
-In the first subsection, we introduce some basic settings, notations, assumptions and problem settings such as variational formulation.
+In this section we revisit and adapt the results theorems for non-rotating stars given by Auchmuty and Beals \cite{AB71} and Lieb and Yau \cite{LY87}, based on McCann's or the author's construction and assumptions \cite{McC06} \cite{Che26G1}.
+In the first subsection, we introduce the problem settings and some basic properties.
 In the second subsection, we review the existence theorems for non-rotating stars given by Auchmuty and Beals \cite{AB71} and McCann \cite{McC06}.
-In the third subsection, we adapt the uniqueness results from the quantum mechanical framework of Lieb and Yau \cite{LY87} to the classical Newtonian mechanical setting
+In the third subsection, we adapt the uniqueness results from the quantum mechanical framework of Lieb and Yau \cite{LY87} to the classical Newtonian mechanical setting.